ToshioCP/Gtk4-tutorial/src/sec2.src.md

 Click on `Operationg System Image File` and select the iso file you have downloaded.
 5. Then, the installer of Fedora is executed.
 Follow the instructions by the installer.
-At the end of installation, the installer instructs to reboot the system.
+At the end of the installation, the installer instructs to reboot the system.
-Click the right of the title bar and select reboot or shutdown.
+Click on the right of the title bar and select reboot or shutdown.
 6. Your display is back to the initial window of gnome-boxes, but there is a button `Fedora 34 Workstation` on the upper left of the window.
 Click on the button then Fedora will be executed.
 7. A setup dialog appears.
 Setup Fedora according to the wizard.

 Now you can use Fedora.
-It includes gtk4 libraries already.
+It includes Gtk4 libraries already.
-But you need to install the gtk4 development package.
+But you need to install the Gtk4 development package.
 Use `dnf` to install `gtk4.x86_64` package.

 ~~~
 $ sudo dnf install gtk4.x86_64
 ~~~

-### Test for compiling a gtk4 application
+### Test for compiling a Gtk4 application

-You can test the gtk4 development package by compiling files which are based on gtk4.
+You can test the Gtk4 development package by compiling files which are based on Gtk4.
 I've tried compiling `tfe` text editor, which is written in section 20.

 1. Run Firefox.